-What is a Human Firewall and How Can You Strengthen It?
+What is a Human Firewall

 You know those team building exercises and motivational posters that make you aware that the company can’t function without YOU!
 Building a human firewall, can feel very similar.
 The company’s network security relies on YOU!
 Helping your employees understand their importance in strengthening the human firewall in your company is essential in your cyber security plan, and should be included in your IT services.